spiceee/i_delete_my_tweets/README.md

 $ i_delete_my_tweets delete start
 ```

 Will start traversing the API for your tweets and applying the `OLDER_THAN`, `FAVE_THRESHOLD`, and `RT_THRESHOLD` rules (they are applied in this order).
-The rules are NOT combined.
-If the first one matches the data in the tweet, the tweet is skipped, next one.
+These rules are NOT COMBINED; the tweet is deleted if one of the rules matches.
+If you set up words or hashtags, then IDMT will use those to match tweets up to deletion; `OLDER_THAN` and presence in `WITH_WORDS` will be used as criteria instead.

 Pass in `--dry-run=false` if you REALLY want to delete them otherwise this command will just output the tweets it would delete but doesn't because
 the default flag for delete commands is `--dry-run=true`.